Smallpox vaccine: MVA-BN

 MVA-BN (also known as: Imvanex in the European Union; Imvamune in Canada; and Jynneos) is a vaccine manufactured by Bavarian Nordic by growing MVA in cell culture.
 Unlike replicating vaccines, MVA-BN is administered by injection via the subcutaneous route and does not result in a vaccine "take."
 A "take" or "major cutaneous reaction" is a pustular lesion or an area of definite induration or congestion surrounding a central lesion, which can be a scab or an ulcer.

 MVA-BN can also be administered intradermally to increase the number of available doses.
 It is safer for immunocompromised patients and those who are at risk from a vaccinia infection.
 MVA-BN has been approved in the European Union, Canada, and the United States.
 Clinical trials have found that MVA-BN is safer and just as immunogenic as ACAM2000.
+This vaccine has also been approved for use against mpox.

 LC16m8

 LC16m8 is a replicating attenuated strain of vaccinia that is manufactured by Kaketsuken in Japan.
 Working at the Chiba Serum Institute in Japan, So Hashizume passaged the Lister strain 45 times in primary rabbit kidney cells, interrupting the process after passages 36, 42, and 45 to grow clones on chorioallantoic membrane and select for pock size.
 The resulting variant was designated LC16m8 (Lister clone 16, medium pocks, clone 8).
 Unlike the severely-damaged MVA, LC16m8 contains every gene that is present in the ancestral vaccinia.
 However, a single-nucleotide deletion truncates membrane protein B5R from a residue length of 317 to 92.
 Although the truncated protein decreases production of extracellular enveloped virus, animal models have shown that antibodies against other membrane proteins are sufficient for immunity.
 LC16m8 was approved in Japan in 1975 after testing in over 50,000 children.
-Vaccination with LC16m8 results in a vaccine "take," but safety is similar to MVA.
+Vaccination with LC16m8 results in a vaccine "take", but safety is similar to MVA.